 Now enter your username and password.
-(Remember, you wrote these down in Step 3.)
-You will soon see a welcome screen.
-For now, click Dismiss.
+(Remember, you wrote these down in Step 3.
+You also copied the password to the clipboard.)

 You are now looking at the WordPress “Dashboard.”
 Sometimes, bloggers refer to this as the WordPress back-end.
 The front-end is what your readers see—your normal blog site.
 The back-end is what you see—how you control what appears on the front-end.

 - Step 6: Write your first post.
 Click on the Posts | Add New option in the left-hand side menu.
 You should now see the New Post screen.

 Enter the title of your post, perhaps something like, “Welcome to My WordPress Blog!”
 (I know, clever, right?)

 Now write your first post in the field directly below the title.
 Perhaps you could explain why you are starting your blog, the topics you plan to write about, and how often you intend to post.
 (Tip: under-promise and over-deliver.)

 Now click the Publish button.
 This literally publishes your post for the world to see.
 You can click on the Preview Changes button to see it.